katelynhur/AD-Stage-Net/README.md

 ---

+## Directory Structure

+- **Code/**
+  Contains Python and shell scripts for running the models on a local machine.

+- **Notebook/**
+  Jupyter Notebooks tailored for use on Google Colab, including training and evaluation workflows.

+- **Results/**
+  Select summary outputs from experiments, including leaderboards and best-performing model details.

+- **Data/**
+  Downloaded compressed MRI image files used in this study, obtained from Kaggle and Hugging Face.

+- **HuggingFaceSpaces/**
+  Files supporting deployment of the live demo on Hugging Face Spaces.

+---

 ## Disclure
 - OpenAI ChatGPT 5 and Google Gemini 2.5 assisted in writing the Python and Jupyter Notebook codes in this repository.